DIDSR/mr-recon-eval-core/README.md

 Low contrast detectability (number of complete spokes):  9
 ```

 **The exact values will be different in each realization due to random noise in the generated phantom images.
-The generated phantom images will be saved to an ouptut folder.
+The evaluation result and the generated phantom images will be saved to an "ouptut" folder.

 ## Reference